ttarlov/fit-lit-refactor-tractor/README.md

 ```
 3. Then, run `npm start` in your terminal.
 Go to `http://localhost:8080/` and you should see the page there!
 Then, you can enter `control + c` in your terminal to stop the server at any time.

+## Technologies Used
+This project had a lot of moving pieces and parts and was the FIRST time we had ever used the following:
+- jQuery
+- Sass
+- Chai Spies
+- the fetch API
+- webpack

 ## Contributors
 - Taras Tarlov
 - Carlos Flores